jangboolee/personal-website/personal/content/posts/review/aero-jet-first-impressions/index.md

 The sternum strap is a simple, no-frills buckle-style strap.
 It's easily height-adjustable, and although I do enjoy the magnetic sternum straps of my other travel backpack (Heimplanet Transit 34L), I also appreciate the lightweight and simple strap of the Aero Jet.

-The side hadle is well-padded and is comfortable to hold.
-The top handle is identical to that of the Vagabond Jet - secure stitching with a rounded handle that doesn't dig in to your hands while holding it up.
+The side grab hadle is well-padded and is comfortable to hold.
+The top grab handle is identical to that of the Vagabond Jet - secure stitching with a rounded handle that doesn't dig in to your hands while holding it up.

 The straps don't come with any fasteners and will dangle out-of-the-box, which is not great.
 However, I always keep a roll of velcro cable ties around for packs like this, and the loose straps can easily be tidied up with them.